AbhiK002/Tasky/README.md

 ```
 pip install PyQt5
 ```
-#### (NOTE: Tasky's CLI version does not require any additional modules other than in-built Python modules & libraries)
+<b> (NOTE: Tasky's CLI version does not require any additional modules other than in-built Python modules & libraries)</b>

 # Usage
 ### Repository